Eberhard Diepgen: West

 In February 1984, the West Berlin House of Deputies elected Diepgen, who ran unopposed, as the city's new mayor.
 He replaced Richard von Weizsäcker, who resigned to take the post of President of West Germany.
 Under his leadership, the CDU won the 1985 state elections.
-During Diepgen's tenure, he visited Washington, D.C. for meetings with President Ronald Reagan, Vice President George H. Bush, and National Security Advisor Frank Carlucci.
+During Diepgen's tenure, he visited Washington, D.C. for meetings with President Ronald Reagan, Vice President George H.W.
+Bush, and National Security Advisor Frank Carlucci.
 Diepgens tenure also saw the glamorous celebrations for the city's 750th anniversary, with visits from Queen Elizabeth II and US President Ronald Reagan.
 The celebrations also saw corruption and party donation affairs, for the CDU-City councilors and senators.
 At the beginning of April 1986, Senators Lummer, Vetter and Franke had resigned.
 The anniversary is also notable for Diepgen being invited by East German leader Erich Honecker to come to East Berlin to join celebrations, an invitation later canceled.

 In late 1988, Diepgen called a state election on relatively short notice, hoping to capitalize on his personal popularity and to pre-empt an assault on the Christian Democrats over local problems such as a housing shortage and unpopular national policies, including proposed changes in the health service.
 When the results came in on 29 January 1989, the centre-right coalition led by Eberhard Diepgen lost its majority.
 Although the CDU was just able to assert itself as the strongest party, the FDP failed, however, at the five percent hurdle.
 When efforts to form a grand coalition were unsuccessful, the SPD top candidate Walter Momper formed a government alliance with the Alternative List (AL), which had achieved a double-digit result for the first time.
 The CDU went into opposition, and Eberhard Diepen returned to the position of leader of the opposition.